← Back to blog Tutorial

 final audioPlayer = AudioPlayer();

-await audioPlayer.playBytes(result.audioBytes!);
+await audioPlayer.playBytes(audio.audioBytes!);

 Step 6: Wire It All Together